Umpire (baseball)

-In baseball, the umpire is the person charged with officiating the game, including beginning and ending the game, enforcing the rules of the game and the grounds, making judgment calls on plays, and handling the disciplinary actions.
+In baseball, the umpire is the person charged with officiating the game, including beginning and ending the game, enforcing the rules of the game and the grounds, making judgment calls on plays, and handling disciplinary actions.
 The term is often shortened to the colloquial form ump.
-They are also sometimes addressed as blue at lower levels due to the common color of the uniform worn by umpires.
-In professional baseball, the term blue is seldom used by players or managers, who instead call the umpire by name.
+They are also sometimes nicknamed blue due to the traditional color of the uniform worn by umpires.
 Although games were often officiated by a sole umpire in the formative years of the sport, since the turn of the 20th century, officiating has been commonly divided among several umpires, who form the umpiring crew.
 The position is analogous to that of a referee in many other sports.

+Role and Responsibilities

+Umpires enforce all rules of play, make real-time judgment calls, manage disputes between players and coaches, and may issue ejections if necessary.
+The role requires strong observation, communication, and decision-making skills.

+Career Path and Training

+Most professional umpires attend accredited umpire schools, progress through minor league assignments, and are evaluated for accuracy, professionalism, and rule knowledge before joining Major League Baseball.